cwerner/nhot/README.md

 The repository contains source code and required models for the extrapolation of model predictions to the global domain.

-NOTE: Note currently this is not the full processing chain
+NOTE: Currently this is not the full processing chain